gdbecker/WebDevelopmentProjects/UdemyFrontend50Projects/34_AnimatedCountdown/README.md

 ## 34_ Animated Countdown

-A 3-2-1 countdown timer with animation that can be used before loading a web page.
+A 3-2-1 countdown timer with animation that can be used before loading a web page

 ## [Live Demo: Animated Countdown](https://34-animated-countdown-gdbecker.replit.app/)